Pinhead (Hellraiser)

 In The Hellbound Heart, Pinhead is described as an androgynous being with a feminine voice.
 In 1987's Hellraiser, the character is portrayed by English actor Doug Bradley, who went on to reprise the role in seven subsequent Hellraiser films.
 In Hellraiser: Revelations (2011), Pinhead is played by Stephan Smith Collins, with Fred Tatasciore providing the character's voice.
 In Hellraiser: Judgment (2018), he is played by Paul T. Taylor.
 In the 2022 film, the character is portrayed by Jamie Clayton.

 In the Hellraiser film series, Pinhead was once British soldier Captain Elliot Spencer, who became disillusioned with life and humanity during his experiences during World War I, leading him to summon the Cenobites and join their ranks.
 In Barker's Hellraiser comics published by BOOM!
-Studios, it is implied that Spencer was not the first Hell Priest or Pontifex and indicate that others will be recruited to fill the role if he ever leaves or is destroyed.
+Studios, it is implied that Spencer was not the first Hell Priest or Pontifex and that others will be recruited to fill the role if he ever leaves or is destroyed.
 Additionally, Barker's novel The Scarlet Gospels indicates that there is debate on whether there has always been one Hell Priest existing for many millennia, or if the title and nature of the Hell Priest has been adopted by many different humans-turned-Cenobite across the centuries.

 The Hell Priest's nature, and the motivations of the Cenobites, vary depending on the story.
 The character's appearance in 1987's Hellraiser marked a significant departure from the standard 1980s depiction of horror film villains, who tended to either be completely mute, or provide glib commentary while killing their victims.
 Instead, Pinhead was depicted as articulate and intelligent, speaking only when he deemed it necessary, capable of great evil but also bound by a personal code of honour (such as sparing the life of a young girl who summons him to Earth in Hellbound: Hellraiser II because he realises she acted as the pawn of another person).
 Barker drew influence from classical cinematic depictions of Count Dracula, in particular as portrayed by Christopher Lee.